5 Tips to Managing your Elevator Contract During COVID-19

 - Document any deficiencies

 Your elevator service contract will state the service frequency requirement.
-If you do not have a copy of your contract, request it from your vendor.
-Generally, if you have a service contract issued by the manufacturer, this will be listed on the first page, with common frequencies being “weekly, monthly, or quarterly”.
+If you do not have a copy of your elevator maintenance contract, request it from your vendor.
+Generally, if you have a elevator service contract issued by the manufacturer, this will be listed on the first page, with common frequencies being “weekly, monthly, or quarterly”.
 For contracts issued by a consultant, this may be specified on an appendix with duration and tasking requirements.
 If your contract states “periodically”, “systematically”, or is mute on frequency, your vendor is not required to maintain your equipment on a specified frequency.
 During COVID-19, you will likely not receive preventative maintenance due to a labor shortage.

 Once you have determined your frequency requirement, review maintenance records.
 This will be available on major elevator company online portals or by requesting records from independent elevator companies.
 If you do not have access, email your elevator sales representative.
 Elevator maintenance records belong to you according to code, and the company must provide them to you.
 If you’re getting pushback while obtaining a copy of your contract or records, be diligent.